 The following is from my Family History notes about Herbert/Urban.

+That still left me with the mystery of Herbert and it was not solved so easily – I wrote to the Registrar on this subject as well but he was not traced.
+It transpired that he was never registered but I subsequently found his baptism when I visited Oxford.
+Registration had not come in until 1837 and his eldest sister was born in 1834 so this is probably the reason that none of the children were officially registered.
 When I visited Oxford with my husband Arthur in October 1944 I still had no idea of the area where Herbert may have been born.
 Fortunately for me the Oxfordshire Family History Society had transcribed the Census Returns for 1851 but I cannot remember in what form.
 I recall looking at the Surname Index for Oxford Prison and there was an entry for Edward OLIVER born in FINSTOCK I drew a blank in this village but noticed other Olivers born in FAWLER, LIDSTONE, ESDSTONE and eventually STONESFIELD where I found Solomon's family.

-– I found a family that suited me very well the father's name was Solomon, a slatemaker (which matched the particulars on Herbert's marriage certificate).
+Even then it was not straightforward – I found a family that suited me very well the father's name was Solomon, a slatemaker (which matched the particulars on Herbert's marriage certificate).
 But the family consisted of wife Maria, and children, Prudence born 1834, Spencer born 1839, Albert born 1841, Urban born 1844 and Maria born 1847.
 Not a Herbert in sight, but I thought, could the registrar have mis-spelt Herbert's name and he was either Albert or Urban?
 I plumped for Urban as the age also fitted and on talking to a local Museum Attendant found that it was a colloquial Christian Name.
 I also eventually traced down Albert as marrying Anna.

 Hope you find the above of some interest.
 Also on Herbert's marriage certificate he made his X so presumably he could not read or write.
 Even if he said his name was Urban it could have been mistaken for Herbert.